Probing topological relation between high density and low density region of 2MASS with hexagon cells: Introduction

-The motivation of this paper is to investigate the topological relation between low density regions (such as voids) and high density regions (such as clusters) to get more understanding of the early universe.
+The motivation of this paper is to investigate the topological relationship between low-density regions (such as voids) and high-density regions (such as clusters) in order to get a better understanding of the early universe.
 Our article is organized as follows.
-In section 2 we present the Hexagon cells method.
-In section 3 we study the data from the 2MASS.
-We summarize the results in section 4 and have conclusions in section 5.
+In Section 2, we present the hexagon-cells method.
+In Section 3, we study data from the Two Micron All Sky Survey (2MASS).
+Then we summarize our results in Section 4 and present our conclusions in Section 5.